Customization APIs

 - Valid value: “=”, “<>”, “ILIKE”, “NOT ILIKE”, “˜”, “!˜”, “>”, “<”, “&”

-Note: For further information about how the settings represented by the name:value pairs above correspond to custom filters saved via the Kentik portal, see Filter Groups Interface.
+Note: For more details on how the name/value pairs correspond to custom filters saved via the Kentik portal, see Filter Groups Interface.

 top | section